Napam/bounty/README.md

   example over time one may want more configuration options and such.
 What has been generally done is to implmenent "migrations" that automatically updates the config as needed.

+- **userId**: Used for filtering on user id.
+This is not the same as the `Harvest-Account-Id` you see in the `headers` object.
+Bounty should automatically set this value for you.

 - **headers**: The values in `headers` are used for authentication with Harvest.
 You can get your Harvest info at https://id.getharvest.com/developers.
 Bounty should prompt